Claiming Social Security: 5 important things to consider

 This makes waiting a particularly good strategy for those with low risk tolerance—those who cannot risk the chance of losing money on an investment.
 For example, if you do not expect to have many other income streams, such as a pension, or withdrawals from other retirement investment accounts, like an IRA, this is an important thing to consider when deciding when to file for Social Security.
-For more on how to develop a retirement strategy, check out Merrill Edge’s overview of different considerations.

 Marital status matters

 If you’re married and you and your spouse are both eligible for Social Security benefits, you can elect to claim them at different times.
-If might make more sense for both of you to wait, or for one of you to begin claiming benefits at age 62 while your partner postpones until age 70.
+It might make more sense for both of you to wait, or for one of you to begin claiming benefits at age 62 while your partner postpones until age 70.

 When a two-income couple defer collecting benefits until each person is 70, they can increase their expected joint lifetime benefits by more than 20 percent, compared with what they’d receive if they each claimed their benefits at age 62.

 While you may understand the benefit of delaying your Social Security claims, you might wonder how you bridge the gap between ages 62 and 70.
 If you have another source of guaranteed income (such as a pension), it can be easier.
 Otherwise, you might need to work longer to build up your nest egg or save more to meet monthly expenses during those years.

 You have probably worked hard for your Social Security benefits, and your first instinct may be to take them as soon as you are eligible.
 But if you are able to delay and rely on other income for a few years, it may make a big difference in your retirement.